 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are exploring one of the regions of Northern Italy, and how a family history connected to it, lead to a diversion from the usual Italian itinerary and onto an unexpected journey of discovery!
+Exploring parts of Northern Italy, in the home of Prosecco and how a family history connected to it, lead to a diversion from the usual Italian itinerary and onto an unexpected journey of discovery!

 We talk to Keith and Celeste Dickey from Oregon in the United States.
 Motivated by a desire to learn more about Celeste’s heritage, on their first Italian adventure, they included a trip to the area where her father and grandfather were born, in the stunning Prosecco region into their itinerary.
 We learn the power of people and connections in Italy and hear how even in just a couple of days, some magical and life-changing discoveries can be made.